Account-based marketing is a B2B approach where sales and marketing focus on a chosen list of valuable companies with messages built for each account.

 Three tiers of ABM exist: one-to-one (fully custom campaigns for top accounts), one-to-few (semi-personalized for account clusters), and one-to-many (programmatic personalization at scale).
 Most companies run all three tiers simultaneously.

-ABM delivers 87% higher ROI than other marketing strategies (ITSMA).
+In ITSMA/Momentum ITSMA benchmarking surveys, 87% of B2B marketers say ABM outperforms their other marketing strategies on ROI.
 For B2B companies with high deal values and long sales cycles, broad marketing wastes budget on accounts that will never buy.
 ABM concentrates resources on accounts most likely to close.

 Trying ABM without sales and marketing alignment, which creates conflicting outreach